THE INKY WAY : DAILY HERALD

 In 1929 Charles Leatherland became a journalist on the Daily Herald.
 The Daily Herald was different from other Fleet Street daily newspapers.
 It had no commercial aims and loyally supported the Labour Party.
-As if to emphasise this difference, the paper was based in Long Acre, Covent Garden, rather than in Fleet Street.
+As if to emphasise this difference, the paper was based in Endell Street / Long Acre in Covent Garden, rather than in Fleet Street.

 History of the Daily Herald

 The Daily Herald was launched in 1911 as a strike sheet for the London printing unions, who were involved in an industrial dispute, to support their pleas for improved pay and conditions.
 In 1912 it was launched as a daily newspaper in support of the socialist cause.
 The paper's early days were beset by lack of money, even though the Trades Union Congress (TUC) took it over in 1922.
 The paper suffered from continual financial crises until, in 1929, Odhams Press publishing group stepped in to save it and inject money into the paper.
 Odhams Press owned 51% of the shares, with the remainder owned by the TUC.
 The immediate priorities of the new owners were to increase the circulation, to broaden the socialist profile of the paper and to ensure its financial viability.

 In 1929 there was a massive drive to achieve these aims.
 The size of the paper was doubled from ten to twenty pages; rallies and events promoting the new Herald were held across the country; members of the Labour Party were recruited to promote the paper, and a prize incentive scheme was implemented where premium cameras and free gifts were given away on purchase of the paper.
 These initiatives resulted in a steep increase in the Herald's circulation from 250,000 to a million.